f1gs/hangman-game/README.md

   To install (Debian\Ubuntu\Mint): `sudo apt-get install python3-pygame`

 ## Usage
-After you clone this repository to your desktop, go to its directory and open:
+After you clone this repository to your desktop, go to its directory and run:

 - For Windows